-There has been a plethora of research works [4], [5], [10], [13] that aimed at providing hard real-time guarantees for tasks running on multi-core systems.
-A common denominator in these works is that they consider the worst-case number of main memory transactions (LLC misses) for tasks in isolation [5], [10]-[12]; then compute an upper-bound on memory interference when multiple applications run in parallel.
+There has been many research works [4, 5, 10, 14] that aimed to provide hard real-time guarantees for tasks running on multi-core systems.
+A common denominator in these works is that they consider the worst-case number of main memory transactions (LLC misses) for tasks in isolation [5, 10-12]; then compute an upper-bound on memory interference when multiple applications run in parallel.
 This type of analysis has been proposed with various degrees of refinement on different DRAM/CPU models.
 For instance, in [4] the authors assume that there is only one outstanding request per CPU; while [5] focuses on the First-Ready First-Come First-Served (FR-FCFS) DRAM scheduling policy.
-Compared to this line of work, E-WarP is substantially different because its premise is to rely on high-accuracy observations of the memory demands of applications, while treating the DRAM subsystem mostly as a black-box.
+Compared to this line of work, E-WarP is substantially different because its premise is to rely on high-accuracy observations of the memory demands of applications while treating the DRAM subsystem mostly as a black-box.